AfricasTalkingLtd/africastalking-php/README.md

 - `fetchQueuedCalls($options)`: Fetch queued calls on a phone number

     - `phoneNumber`: Phone number mapped to your Africa's Talking account (in international format). `REQUIRED`
+    - `name`: Fetch calls for a specific queue.

 - `uploadMediaFile($options)`: Upload a voice media file